 Best time to visit Nicaragua

 Nicaragua has two distinct seasons: the dry summer (verano) and the wet winter (invierno).
 Summer (Dec–April) can be extremely hot and often uncomfortably dry, but it's usually regarded as the best time to visit.
-Fewer travellers come in the rainy season (May–Nov) – which alone could be a reason for choosing to put up with the daily downpour.
+Fewer travelers come in the rainy season (May–Nov) – which alone could be a reason for choosing to put up with the daily downpour.

 On the Pacific coast, rain often falls in the afternoons from May to November, although the mornings are generally dry.
 The central mountain region has a cooler climate with sporadic rainfall all year, while the Atlantic coast is wet, hot and humid year-round, with September and October the height of the tropical storm season.

-Festivals and holidays in Nicaragua
+Festivals and vacations in Nicaragua

 Nicaragua’s calendar includes plenty of festivals, from local events to national fiestas and raucous hípicas (horse parades).
 In addition, each town in Nicaragua has its own patron saint whose saint’s day is observed with processions and celebrations – these may well combine old customs inherited from the Aztecs with mestizo traditions, including the masked viejitos (“old ones” – young and old alike wearing masks of old men and women).
 Nicaraguans also love to dance, and you will probably see folkloric dances in the streets, usually performed by children.
 The calendar here lists just a few highlights.